swatibersurda/liaplusaiFrontend/README.md

 ## Register Page :
-The user will register by adding details like name, email, password, and phone.
+The user will register by adding details like name, email, password.

 ![Regsiter_Page](https://github.com/swatibersurda/liaplusaiFrontend/blob/main/frontend/src/assets/register.PNG)

 After successfully registering, you will be redirected to the login page.
 ## Login Page :
-The user will log in by entering his/her username and password or can Google Login If not registered then Register first click on Register.
+The user will log in by entering his/her email and password.

 ![Login_Page](https://github.com/swatibersurda/liaplusaiFrontend/blob/main/frontend/src/assets/login.PNG)

-After successfully logging in, you will be redirected to the home page.
+After successfully logging in, you will be redirected to the blog page.